This delightful vegetable lasagna recipe combines the goodness of garden-fresh vegetables with a creamy, flavorful white sauce.

 And then, I tried using regular lasagna noodles the same way!
 I don't boil them, I simply layer them in the baking dish and allow a little extra sauce, which is absorbed by the noodles as the lasagna bakes.

-Now, my husband prefers a dry lasagna, and so do I. In the past I had a problem with my lasagna being a bit too soggy, but since I stopped boiling the noodles that problem has been solved!
+My husband prefers a dry lasagna, and so do I. In the past I had trouble with my lasagna being a bit too soggy, but since I stopped boiling the noodles that problem has been solved!
 Take this tip as a recommendation, but do what makes you comfortable.

 Boil the noodles, use Oven-Ready lasagna noodles, or do what I do and simply add those "raw" noodles to your layers - it's up to you.